-Council is also the "Responsible Road Authority" for some areas and assets on Department of Transport (previously VicRoads) arterial roads (refer Section 2.3.1).
+Council is also the "Responsible Road Authority" for some areas and assets on Department of Transport (previously VicRoads) arterial roads (refer to section 2.2.1).

-3.3 Obligations of Road Users
+3.3 Obligations of road users

 All road users have a duty of care under the Road Safety Act 1986 (section 17A).
 Section 17A of the Road Safety Act 1986 stipulates: